Signed in as:

 SOMETHING BRAND NEW!

-We will be broadcasting an HD Live Stream to the followers on our Evergreen Art Festivals FB Page all weekend long, including once per day from your booth!
-No other promoter has ever done that!
+We will be broadcasting multiple Live Streams to the 5,136 followers on our Evergreen Art Festivals FB Page all weekend long, No other promoter has ever done that!

-Evergreen is a a small town that is energetic, comfortable, unpretentious, welcoming, & engaging.
+Evergreen is a town that is energetic, comfortable, unpretentious, welcoming, & engaging.
 This community event will highlight all those wonderful qualities.

 Evergreen compared to the Colorado state average: